ipinfo/ruby/README.md

 - `bundle install`
 - Check that your IDE/editor can handle [.editorconfig](http://editorconfig.org) file

-Running tests is easy:
-- `bundle exec rake`
+Running tests is as easy as `bundle exec rake`

 Bug reports and pull requests are welcome on GitHub at https://github.com/ipinfoio/ruby/.